 If you can tick all of the above boxes, here's what to do next:

-In order to register successfully you must be a member of a mountaineering council (the British Mountaineering Council or Mountaineering Council of Scotland).
+In order to register successfully you must be a member of a mountaineering council (the British Mountaineering Council, Mountaineering Scotland or Mountaineering Ireland).

 - Create an account on our Candidate Management System or log in if you already have one.